Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- Tennessee and its opponents have combined to score more than 63 points in seven of 12 games this season.
+- Tennessee and its opponents have gone over the current 63.5-point total in seven of 12 games this season.

-- The Volunteers and their opponents score an average of 62 points per game, one fewer than Thursday's total.
+- The average total in Volunteers games this season is 62, 1.5 points fewer than Thursday's over/under of 63.5 .

-- The 52.9 PPG average total in Boilermakers games this season is 10.1 points fewer than this game's over/under.
+- The 63.5 total in this game is 10.6 points above the 52.9 average total in Boilermakers games this season.

 Tennessee Stats and Trends

+- Tennessee has played 12 games, with five wins against the spread.

-- So far this season, the Volunteers have been installed as favorites by a 4.5-point margin or more five times and are 3-2 ATS in those contests.
+- This season, the Volunteers have an against the spread record of 3-2 in their five games as a favorite of 4.5 points or more.

-- Tennessee's games this year have gone over the point total nine times in 12 opportunities (75%).
+- Tennessee's games this year have hit the over on nine of 12 set point totals (75%).

-- Tennessee is 5-5 against the spread and 7-3 overall in games when it puts up more than 20.5 points.
+- Tennessee is 5-5 against the spread and 7-3 overall in games when it records more than 20.5 points.

-- This year, the Volunteers have 12 turnovers, four fewer than the Boilermakers have takeaways (16).
+- The Volunteers have 12 giveaways this season, while the Boilermakers have 16 takeaways .

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.